 Lisbon is a very small town located in the state of New York.
 With a population of 4,169 people and just one neighborhood, Lisbon is the 371st largest community in New York.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lisbon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lisbon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lisbon is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Lisbon who work in management occupations (22.69%), sales jobs (18.57%), and teaching (9.88%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.64% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lisbon telecommute to their jobs.
+Overall, about 14.64% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Lisbon is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Lisbon really has some of the features that families look for when choosing a good community to raise children.
 Is Lisbon perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.